Club Atleta de los Astilleros del Nervión: Golden age

 Club Atleta continued with its events and activities, but its football matches between the machine departments (engineers) and the shipyards were slow to reappear in the press.
 On 12 January 1891, another football match was held, taking place at the Hippodrome of Las Arenas, and was attended by a large number of the British residents there.
 The Machinery Department won the toss, choosing to defend the east goal, playing with the wind at their backs.
 The kick-off took place at half past two, and the Engine Department scored the first goal a minute after the start.
 Throughout this period they prevailed, and when it ended the Machinery Department was leading 3–0.
 The second period began, and the Shipyards team, now with the wind at their backs, played well, but they were unable to score until five minutes before the end, when they scored twice.
 The Machinery Department scored one in the second half, thus sealing a 4–2 win.

 Machinery Department: Porter, Weir; Defenses, G. Baird and H. Black; Media, Rearey, Izatt and Haveron; Forwards, Gunn, Peannycook, Horn, Higgins and Kane.
 Shipyard Department Porter, Merchans; Defenses, Taylor and Foster; Media, Mills, Fennah and Hubbick; Forwards, A. Beattie, Robb, McColl, Bennett and J. Beattie.

 In September and October 1891, the Club Atleta of the Nervión Shipyards organizes various sports events at the Hippodrome of Lamiako, with cycling events, athletics (races, jumps), cricket, sack races, and “game of strength”, an archaic tug of war that was contested between the workers of the Machinery workshop and those of the Shipyard, limited to two groups of six people from each department, which was the only modality limited to Spanish citizens, as the others were open to everyone.
 Direct competition between the Machinery Department and the Shipyards was repeated, thus developing a rivalry that was not exempt from social components: An elitist machinery department, with engineers, university students, versus a team from the shipyards, made up of manual workers.
 As expected, the “game of strength” competition was won by the Shipyard Team, led by Luis Guistra.
 Among the winners of these tests were several British surnames (Harcot, Armstrong, Officer, Dobbie, Freeman, Brand, Beattie), as well as a Spanish surname, a certain A. Soriano, the third classified in several cycling tests.
 On 27 August 1892, the secretary of the Club Atleta, Henry (“Enrique”) Jones Bird, organized another series of sporting events: velocipede races, foot races, obstacle races, donkey races and sack races, with significant cash prizes.
-These events were also held at the Lamiako Hippodrome.